hlaryea/Deep-learning/README.md

 # Deep-learning
 Learning AI

-Udacity deep Learning Project:
+Udacity deep Learning Projects:

+Landmark Prediction Algorithm
   1. Create a CNN to Classify Landmarks (from Scratch)
   2. Create a CNN to Classify Landmarks (using Transfer Learning)
   3. Write Your Landmark Prediction Algorithm

+Generate TV Script